Steps to Start Your Business

 If you need to lease space in Prince William County, we recommend that you speak with Prince William County Economic Development, hire a broker and start six months to one year in advance.
 Before you speak with a broker, make sure you know how much space you need and the amount you can afford per square foot.
 This is where the business plan comes in handy!

-As a small business owner, you will need to familiarize yourself with the American with Disabilities Act (ADA).
+As a small business owner, you will need to familiarize yourself with the Americans with Disabilities Act (ADA).
 There are certain federal requirements in the build-out and maintenance of both commercial and retail locations.

 Please review the small business publication on the ADA website to ensure that your business complies with ADA requirements.